 When meth is being abused, it is common to see an individual start experiencing bad skin issues, ranging from acne to full-on sores on the face and body.
 Continuing to abuse meth often leads to tooth decay, which is known as “meth mouth”, as well as cause users to begin looking much older than they are.
 Some would argue that the mental side effects of meth abuse are even worse than the physical ones, as they include dramatic mood swings, psychosis, depression, confusion, and brain damage.

-Despite how serious the impacts of meth can be, there is treatment available so that users can stop abusing this drug and start healing from the inside out.
+Despite how serious the impacts of meth can be, there is treatment available at our meth detox in Athens so that users can stop abusing this drug and start healing from the inside out.

 What Is Meth?